Iamvinnie254/Iamvinnie254/README.md

 - 💞️ I'm looking to working with teams to provide long-lasting solutions to problems.
 - 📫 How to reach me: Whatsapp:+254794762489/+254702387039
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Do you know why errors are referred to as 'bugs'?